 The Kohala Mountain Educational Farm has been organizing the October Pumpkin Patch festival since 2012.
 Every weekend in October through Halloween the farm is open to visitors to celebrate the farm’s fall harvest from 10am to 5pm.
 You can find a giant pumpkin patch, U-pick sweet corn & sunflowers, a hay ride, a petting zoo, ono (tasty!) food vendors, and live music.

-Read up-to-date information on the events section of the Kohala Mountain Educational Farm website.
+Read up-to-date information on the Kohala Mountain Educational Farm website.